trailblazer/trailblazer.github.io/gems/operation/controller.md

 @form      = op.contract
 {% endhighlight %}

 First, you have the chance to normalize parameters.
 The controller's `params` hash is then passed into the operation run.
-After that, the three instance variables on the controller are set.
+After that, the three instance variables on the controller are set, giving you access to operation instance, form and model.

-An optional block for `#run` is run only when the operation was valid.
+An optional block for `#run` is invoked only when the operation was valid.

 {% highlight ruby %}
 class CommentsController < ApplicationController